Located near the Mara River in the northern Serengeti is the luxurious Sayari Camp.

 Food quality: Breakfast at Sayari Camp can be eaten before or after a morning game drive depending on your schedule for the day.
 You can choose from a cold buffet – fresh fruit, cereals, yoghurts, fresh muffins and freshly baked bread, followed by a cooked breakfast –eggs to order, sausages, bacon, toast along with a selection of fruit juices and tea and coffee.

 Lunch is a very relaxed affair.
-On our most recent visit we had pork chops served with a selection of salads (carrot and beetroot salad, curried egg and potato salad and a green salad) served with homemade pumpkin chutney.
-This was followed by a fresh fruit served with a vanilla sauce.
+On our previous visit we had pork chops served with a selection of salads (carrot and beetroot salad, curried egg and potato salad and a green salad) served with homemade pumpkin chutney.
+On our recent visit in January we had a lamb burger, with saladn, roasted vegetables and cous cous.
+This was followed by homemade sorbet.

 Dinner is a three course meal and again very relaxed.
 After a drink at the bar, or around the fire, we all sat at one long communal table and were served a starter of avocado and asparagus.
 The main course was lamb served with spinach and cheese fritters, polenta and carrots.
 It was all very tasty.
 Desert was a lime mousse topped with a fresh raspberry!